 The current-generation Ridgeline debuted in 2017.
 Characterized as one of the few trucks on the market that combined rugged practicality with refinement and fuel efficiency, it quickly garnered attention from a variety of drivers.
 Thanks to its unibody construction and an independent rear suspension, the Ridgeline offers a smoother, more controlled ride than almost any truck out there, and its generous passenger and cargo space make it truly unique among truck models.

-The Ridgeline is available in five trims (plus a Black edition) and starts at $29,630.*
+The Ridgeline is available in five trims (plus a Black edition) and starts at $29,730 for the RT.*

 The Perfect Ride for…